fusioncharts/dev_centre_docs/getting-started/django/install-using-django.md

 <script type="text/javascript" src="{% static "path/to/local/themes/fusioncharts.theme.fusion.js" %}"></script>
 ```

 > Only including the `fusioncharts.theme.fusion.js` file will not apply the theme.
-To apply the theme, set the value of `theme` attribute to the respective name of the theme.
+To apply the theme, set the value of `theme` attribute to the respective theme name.
 For more details click [here]({% site.baseurl %}/themes/introduction-to-themes '@@open-newtab').